 The toolkit identifies six broad determinants of positive health outcomes for successful community redevelopment: 1) healthy housing; 2) sustainable, safe transportation; 3) environmental stewardship; 4) social cohesion; 5) public infrastructure and 6) healthy economy.

-The toolkit provides a 5-step User Guide (p.
-10-11).
-But more important, for each of the six determinants the toolkit contains objectives and rationale related to health outcomes, recommended indicators and strategies, and references for additional resources (p.
-12-25).
+The toolkit provides a 5-step User Guide.
+But more important, for each of the six determinants the toolkit contains objectives and rationale related to health outcomes, recommended indicators and strategies, and references for additional resources.
+For example Healthy Housing.

-A completed Report Card Template of all six health determinants categories, using details of the Mariposa Project as an example, is on p.
-30-33.
+The report provides a completed Report Card Template of all six health determinants categories using details of the Mariposa Project as an example.

-A Campaign Checklist Template and guidance on measuring progress are included on p.
-35-37.
+A Campaign Checklist Template and guidance on measuring progress are included as well.

 An interactive online tool, the Sustainable Community Indicator Catalog, a partnership of HUD, DOT, and the EPA, allows you to select an indicator, the scale to measure (county, neighborhood, etc.), and an issue area of concern (access and equity, affordability, etc.).
 The resulting list guides planners in how and what to measure.